SAINTS BUS PASS WITH TRANSIT WINDSOR

 - Those who can demonstrate that they have already paid for a college parking pass

 To opt-out under either of those categories, students must fill out the electronic form on the SRC’s website by September 30, 2022.
-The opt-out form will be available on September 1, 2022.
+The opt-out form will be available on this web page beginning September 1, 2022.

 WHAT IS THE IDEA?